 Donald B. Cole, "Kendall, Amos,"

-American National Biography (New York: Oxford University Press, 1999), 12:555-57; Donald B. Cole, A Jackson Man: Amos Kendall and the Rise of American Democracy (Baton Rogue: Louisiana State University Press, 2010); Terry L. Shoptaugh, "Amos Kendall: A Political Biography" (PhD diss., University of New Hampshire, 1984); Lynn L. Marshall, "The Early Career of Amos Kendall: the Making of a Jacksonian" (PhD diss., University of California, 1962).
+American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 12:555-57; Donald B. Cole, A Jackson Man: Amos Kendall and the Rise of American Democracy (Baton Rogue: Louisiana State University Press, 2010); Terry L. Shoptaugh, "Amos Kendall: A Political Biography" (PhD diss., University of New Hampshire, 1984); Lynn L. Marshall, "The Early Career of Amos Kendall: the Making of a Jacksonian" (PhD diss., University of California, 1962).